Chair for Public Health and Health Services Research

 Interventions to ameliorate the psychosocial effects of the COVID-19 pandemic on children – a systematic review (Link)

-Contact: Katharina Boldt, Michaela Coenen, Caroline Jung-Sievers
+Contact: Flora Wendel, Michaela Coenen, Caroline Jung-Sievers

 University students